rust-lang/cargo/src/doc/src/reference/semver.md

 Mitigation strategies:
 * Do not add new fields to all-public field structs.
-* Mark structs as [`#[non_exhaustive]`][non_exhaustive] when first introducing an struct to prevent users from using struct literal syntax, and instead provide a constructor method and/or [Default] implementation.
+* Mark structs as [`#[non_exhaustive]`][non_exhaustive] when first introducing a struct to prevent users from using struct literal syntax, and instead provide a constructor method and/or [Default] implementation.

 <a id="struct-add-public-field-when-no-private"></a>